Iunius118/ToLaserBlade-BTA/README.md

 ## Requirements

 - Better than Adventure!
-Babric 1.7.7.0_02
+Babric 1.7.7.0_02 or later
-- HalpLibe 2.7.0+ (usually included in BTA Babric instance)
+- HalpLibe 2.7.0 or later (usually included in BTA Babric instance)

 ## Mod Description